Intro to Information Theory slides

 Ramsey Theory Notes

-These are notes from my Ramsey theory class last semester (taught by Lisa Sauermann).
-They’re not especially proofread or anything, but I find myself referring back to them a fair amount, so I figured I might put them up on the internet in case they’re useful to other people.
+These are notes from my Ramsey theory class spring 2023 (taught by Lisa Sauermann).
+They’re not especially proofread or anything, but I find myself referring back to them a fair amount, so I put them up on the internet in case they’re useful to other people.